Standard query extensions

 Whether to treat the expression as a constant query expression (cq) (and cache its result set).

-You should leave this option to 'false' if the expression is based on end-user input (for example, @concepts=$splitValues(text: $query, separator: '\s')) or if it contains a nested query.
+You should leave this option set to 'false' if the expression contains a nested query or if it’s based on user input:

 Default value: 'false'